ankurk91/laravel-bundler/wiki/custom-webpack-config.md

 Laravel-Bundler is using [webpack-merge](https://github.com/survivejs/webpack-merge) to merge various configurations.

-You can pass any valid configuration, see available webpack [configs](https://webpack.js.org/configuration/).
+You can supply any valid configuration, see available webpack [configs](https://webpack.js.org/configuration/).

 Here is the example `webpack.config.js` file:
 ```js